Layer 1 – Pazunia

 The next Chaos War, they say, is on the horizon, like the faint outline of A’othorh on the desert’s edge.
 The denizens of Pazunia, even Pazuzu’s cunning flock, can feel the unease stirring in the air.
 The shifting sands of destiny have thrown the die, and as the twilight wanes the Abyssal chorus grows louder, singing dirges of chaos and conflict that echoes across the layers.

 So, brace yourself, cutter.
 The history of the Abyss, the twisted tale of Pazunia, it’s an endless loop of battles and bloodshed, a cacophony of power and madness, a dance that even the mightiest demons can’t escape.
-And as the stars turn, so does the fate of this forsaken realm, marching towards a future known only to those who dare to read the runes of chaos itself.
+And as the Great Ring turns, so does the fate of this forsaken realm, marching endlessly towards a future known only to those able to read the tides of chaos.

 Locations of Note